-Redwood Coast Land Conservancy receives $2.1 million in grants for Mill Bend purchase
+Redwood Coast Land Conservancy crosses finish line for Mill Bend purchase

-We are pleased to announce news about Mill Bend.
-RCLC has received a $845,000 state grant as well as a $1 million US Fish and Wildlife Service (USFWS) grant that will help purchase the 113-acre Mill Bend property at the mouth of the Gualala River.
-The property is currently being held by a conservation buyer.
+RCLC received a $845,000 state grant as well as a $1 million US Fish and Wildlife Service (USFWS) grant that will help fund this property purchase at the mouth of the Gualala River.

-These grants are a major step toward achieving our funding goals of $2.7 million for the Mill Bend project.
+The two grants provided a major step toward achieving our funding goals of $2.7 million for the Mill Bend project.
 The CA. state grant was awarded by the California Natural Resources Agency and the California Transportation Commission through the Environmental Enhancement and Mitigation Program designed to offset environmental impacts caused by state transportation projects.
 The $1 million grant was awarded to RCLC from USFWS.

 In addition, RCLC recieved a $300,000 grant from California State Coastal Conservancy (SCC) to assess the site and do a conservation master plan.

-In addition to the purchase price, RCLC has also raised about $600,000 in stewardship funds for the Mill Bend Conservation Project to assure our funders that the site will be responsibly managed.
+In addition to the purchase price, RCLC also needed to raise $600,000 in stewardship funds from the community for the Mill Bend Conservation Project to assure our funders that the site will be responsibly managed.

-Be sure to stay in touch by signing up for our email list so that you will receive updates on the campaign, volunteer opportunities and events.
+Be sure to stay in touch by signing up for our email list so that you will receive updates on restoring Mill Bend, volunteer opportunities and events.

-Contributions for Mill Bend may be made on our Donate page or by mail to Redwood Coast Land Conservancy, P.O.
+Contributions for ongoing Mill Bend conservation may be made on our Donate page or by mail to Redwood Coast Land Conservancy, P.O.
 Box 1511, Gualala, CA. 95445-1511.

 Thank you for your support!